Hillside Avenue buses: City operation

 On March 30, 1947, North Shore Bus was taken over by the Board of Transportation (later the New York City Transit Authority), making the bus routes city operated.
 The city immediately added 120 new vehicles to ten bus routes, including the Hillside bus routes.
 Under municipal operations, service on the Q43 was increased on April 3 of that year.

 On June 28, 1954, express service on the Q43 began, with expresses leaving the City Line between 7 a.m. and 8:12 a.m. and leaving from the 179th Street subway station between 5:30 p.m. and 6:28 p.m. at 8-minute intervals.
 These buses ran in the peak direction and were expected to save 2 to 3 minutes.

 Express bus service began along the corridor on August 2, 1971, as the Q18X, as the first New York City Transit express service between Queens and Manhattan.
 The route was renumbered the X18 in 1976, before being renumbered to its current designation, the X68, on April 15, 1990.

 In January 1993, peak-direction limited-stop service replaced peak-direction local service on the Q43.
 These buses began to make limited stops between 179th Street and Springfield Boulevard.
 The suggestion for this service originated from the Bellerose Commonwealth Civic Association in 1991.
 On April 7, 2008, limited-stop service on the Q36 was introduced, saving up to 5 minutes per trip.
 Q36 buses began to make limited stops between the 179th Street subway station and 212th Street, where that bus diverges from Hillside Avenue.

-On January 7, 2013, alternate weekday Q36 buses started running along Little Neck Parkway, instead of running to the route's normal terminal at 257th Street and Jamaica Avenue, using the alignment of the former Q79 route that had been eliminated on June 27, 2010.
+On January 7, 2013, alternate weekday Q36 buses started running along Little Neck Parkway, instead of running to the route's normal terminal at 257th Street and Jericho Turnpike, using the alignment of the former Q79 route that had been eliminated on June 27, 2010.
 This change was made as part of the MTA's Service Enhancement Plan, which was released in July 2012, and was intended to restore network coverage.
 The extension also gave the Little Neck Parkway corridor a one-seat ride to the subway at the Jamaica–179th Street station on Hillside Avenue.
 Q36 buses to the LIRR station in Little Neck were scheduled every 30 minutes, as opposed to connecting with every LIRR train due to the LIRR's erratic schedule, as well as to ensure reliability along the bus route.